 Joined faculty in 2008

-Professor Laughlin earned his B.A. degree, magna cum laud, in Public Administration from Missouri State University (1982), his J.D., cum laude, from the University of Missouri-Columbia (1986), and his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign (1995).
+Laughlin earned his B.A. degree, magna cum laude, in Public Administration from Missouri State University (1982), his J.D., cum laude, from the University of Missouri-Columbia (1986), and his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign (1995).
 While in law school, he served as managing editor of the Missouri Law Review and was selected to the Order of the Coif.

-Professor Laughlin’s teaching and research interest is in the area of information access and control as it relates to information technology.
+Laughlin’s teaching and research interest is in the area of information access and control as it relates to information technology.
 His article, Sex, Lies, and Library Cards: The First Amendment Implications of the Use of Software Filters to Control Access to Internet Pornography in Public Libraries, 51 Drake L.Rev.
 213, 279 (2003), was quoted at length by Justice John Paul Stevens in his dissent in U.S. v.
 American Library Ass'n, 539 U.S. 194 (2003).
 He has also been a frequent presenter in areas related to his research interests.
-In addition to his duties as Law Library Director, Professor Laughlin teaches a course on Information, Technology, and the Law which concentrates on the interaction of intellectual property and free speech law as they relate to information technology, focusing on issues of information access and control.
+In addition to his duties as Law Library director, Laughlin teaches a course on Information, Technology, and the Law which concentrates on the interaction of intellectual property and free speech law as they relate to information technology, focusing on issues of information access and control.